w9jds/w9jds.github.io/_posts/2015-2-8-create_material_design_navigation_drawer.md

 ### Making the Drawer full Application Height
 **If you are making a non 5.0 app this section isn't required because it isn't supported until v21**

-First you will need to set up a couple properties in a special styles-v21.xml file so that we can force it to be full screen.
-You should only need `windowDrawsSystemBarBackgrounds` but I like to set a couple other for transitions and stuff so set these:
+First you will need to set up a couple of properties in a special styles-v21.xml file so that we can force it to be full screen.
+You should only need `windowDrawsSystemBarBackgrounds` but I like to set a couple other transitions and stuff so set these:

 {% highlight xml %}